damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 * You may have a opportuity with the Parent account and a Child Account.
 Example: Disney and ESPN may both be customers and have opportunities.
 * When selling into a new division (which has their own budget, different mailing address, and decision process) create a new account.
 This is the Child Account.
 For every child account, you must select the parent account by using the parent account field on the account page.
 * We want to do this as we can keep each opportunity with each child account separate and easily find all accounts and opportunities tied to a parent account.

+### When to create an Opportunity <a name="opportunity"></a>

+Before a lead is converted or an opportunity is created the following must occur:

+* Identified problem GitLab can solve - happens during introductory call
+* Interest by prospect to learn more about GitLab - moving to discovery stage
+* Discovery call scheduled with prospect - moving to discovery stage
+* Interest by GitLab salesperson to pursue the opportunity

 ### Opportunity Naming Convention <a name="naming"></a>